gradha/gradha.github.io/src/articles/15-dirrty-objects-in-dirrty-nimrod.rst

 In these few lines of code we have not just solved the hypothetical problem of marking automatically a flag in setter procs: we have actually implemented Objective-C style properties.
 Let that sink in.
-Nimrod doesn't provide properties, but instead it is flexible enough that it allows you, the end user programmer, to define your own language constructs.
+Nim doesn't provide properties, but instead it is flexible enough that it allows you, the end user programmer, to define your own language constructs.
 And you know what happens if you program in a language not flexible enough to stand the test of time?
 Yes, you are `forced to switch to new incompatible languages
 <https://developer.apple.com/swift/>`_.
 Otherwise you are stuck in the past.

-Could advanced Nimrod meta programming improve this example further?
+Could advanced Nim meta programming improve this example further?
 Could we get rid of having to repeat the type of the field when creating the setters and getters and let the compiler figure it out?
 Could we avoid having to separate the definition of the object from the definition of the procs?